Asin-30/Detailed-exploratory-data-analysis-in-New-Delhi-s-Delhi-s-Sri-Aurobindo-Marg/README.md

 The next step is to decide on pollutants or pollutant selection and to deploy sensors to record for the same.
 Then, we check on sample duration and requirement, measurement methods, lab requirements, quality assurance, and finally data handling and presentation.

+### Distribution of monitors in the city
+As per WHO 1977, the distribution of stations:
+- 5 stations : 3 (Industrial / City Centre), 2 (residential)
+- 10 stations : 6 (Industrial / City Centre), 4 (residential)
+Upon interpolation, we get that for stations 6 or 8 distribution should be as follows:
+- 6 stations: 4 (Industrial / City Centre), 2 (residential)
+- 8 stations : 5 (Industrial / City Centre),3 (residential)